Kaliakair

 Kaliakair (কালিয়াকৈর) is a city in central Bangladesh, located in Gazipur District in the division of Dhaka.
 It is the administrative and urban centre of Kaliakair Upazila.
-About 213,061 people live here which makes this city the 26th largest city in Bangladesh.
+About 250,000 people live here which makes this city the 16th largest city in Bangladesh.

 Etymology

 There is a popular belief that there was a big snake named Kalla Nag in a pond which is called pukur or pukair in Bengali.
 In course of time the name Kalla had changed as Kalia and Pukair had changed to Kair due to phonetic transformation.
 Thus the name Kaliakair was founded.

 Geography

-Sreepur city is located at 24.201144°N 90.484296°E in the Gazipur District of central region of Bangladesh.
+Kaliakair city is located at 24.201144°N 90.484296°E in the Gazipur District of central region of Bangladesh.

 Demographics

-According to 2011 Bangladesh census the total population of the city is 213,061 of which 111,307 are males and 101,754 are females with a density of 6019 persons per km2.The number of total household of the city is 43704.
+As of the 2022 Census of Bangladesh, Kaliakair had 83,945 households and a population of 249,111.
+13.84% of the population were under 10 years of age.
+Kaliakair had a sex ratio of 111.48 males per 100 females and a literacy rate of 85.50%.